kristerkari/react-native-css-modules/docs/setup-linting.md

 ### Step 4: Run linters

-Run `npm run lint` in a terminal window to see if there are any linting errors or warnings.
+Run `yarn lint` in a terminal window to see if there are any linting errors or warnings.